majaalin/fullystudios.github.io/src/contact.md

 layout: contact
 title: Contact us
 pagetitle: |
-  ## If you want to learn more about us and you’re not sure who to call, just ring [+46 738 07 30 72](tel:+46738073072).
-Or drop a line at [hello@&shy;fullystudios.se](mailto:hello@fullystudios.se).
+  ## If you want to learn more about us and you’re not sure who to call, just drop a line at [hello@&shy;fullystudios.se](mailto:hello@fullystudios.se).
 Our doors and inboxes are always open to new friends.

 #pagetitle-link: "#we-are-fully"
 #pagetitle-linktext: Looking for someone special?